 Total store bought cost — About $3.43 for 26 ounces

 That’s obviously a huge savings—and that’s just for glass cleaner.
-DIY Non-Toxic Cleaning Recipes also offers 49 other recipes for saving money while cleaning your home without toxic chemicals.
+DIY Non-Toxic Cleaning Recipes also offers 49 other recipes for saving money while cleaning every part of your home without toxic chemicals.

 Safe, effective, affordable house cleaning.
 What more could you ask for?